 Safeguarding at Beechen Cliff

 Beechen Cliff school is committed to keeping children safe, fulfilling its child protection duties, adopting safer working practices and ensuring all members of the school community can thrive.
-The school operates under the MNSP Trust’s Safeguarding and Child Protection Policy which can be found in the downloads section below, along with other relevant DfE guidance.
+The school operates under the MNSP Trust’s Safeguarding and Child Protection Policy, which is reviewed and updated annually.
+This policy can be found in the downloads section below, along with other relevant DfE guidance.

 Safeguarding is defined by the government as follows:

 ● Preventing impairment of children’s mental and physical health or development;